gogobook/my-asp-dot-net/ch6.md

 int i = int.Parse(s);
 Console.WriteLine(i + 50); // Add 50 to prove it is really an
 int
-Note that Parse registers an error by throwing an exception if it is unable to convert the string (for example, if you try to convert the string Hello to an integer).
+**NOTE** that Parse registers an error by throwing an exception if it is unable to convert the string (for example, if you try to convert the string Hello to an integer).
 Again, exceptions are covered in Chapter 14.
 Boxing and Unboxing
-In Chapter 2 you learned that all types—both the simple predefined types, such as int and char , and the complex types, such as classes and structs—derive from the object type.
+In Chapter 2 you learned that all types——both the simple predefined types, such as int and char , and the complex types, such as classes and structs——derive from the object type.
 This means you can treat even

 literal values as though they are objects: